-It's a shame that gorgonzola pasta is not really 'a thing' in the US.
-What are we afraid of?
+It's a shame that gorgonzola pasta is not really 'a thing' in the U.S. What are we afraid of?
 Trying to say gorgonzola out loud?
-We certainly like blue cheese on lots of other things, so pasta seems to make a lot of sense.
-But you just don't find it in restaurants.

 This recipe is inspired by memories of backpacking in Italy and our stay in Rome.
 We found a really good, really cheap little family run restaurant (with the cute son working behind the bar), so we had dinner there 5 days in a row.
-They made an incredible gorgonzola pasta and my traveling companion ordered it every single night.
+They made an incredible gorgonzola cream sauce pasta that we ordered it every single night.
 This is my tribute.

 Jump to: